spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 ### Overwriting attributes

-In the default Laravel validation rules, the name of the attribute can be overwritten as such:
+In the default Laravel validation rules, you can overwrite the name of the attribute as such:

 ```php
 class SongData extends Data